landmineNothing kills the mood more than a kink you’re not into… and I definitely have a few. It would be pretty naive for me to assume everyone here shares my exact tastes. Even my favorite artists have a few quirks I’m not into. So it’s better to tell you what’s in my stories ahead of time. If I l

 # I have opinions about disclaimers.
 Nevermind the typical boilerplate crap about “under 18” yadda yadda… Instead, I’ll take a step back and think about its purpose.
 What specific problems am I trying to prevent?

 # There’s no point telling people what “the law” is if I don’t even know what country they’re in.
 Shaking my cane telling kids to “Git off ma NSFW lawn!” … is not going to change their minds.
-Talking down to kids only makes them spiteful.
+Talking down to people only makes them spiteful.
 But if someone is genuinely new to the concept, I can’t realistically cram an entire sex-ed lesson into 2 sentences.
 My website is for fiction, not education.

 # So what can a disclaimer accomplish?
 Since it can’t prevent anything, the only useful thing it can do is warn people that a sexy website is gonna be sexy.